Powerlearnproject/se-day1-assignment-Valereng/README.md

 List and briefly explain the phases of the Software Development Life Cycle.
+Answer
+Planning – Defines the project scope, goals, resources, timeline, and feasibility to ensure a clear roadmap.

+2. Requirement Analysis – Gathers and documents functional and non-functional requirements from stakeholders to determine what the software should do.

+3. Design – Creates system architecture, UI/UX design, and database models, defining how the software will be structured and implemented.

+4. Implementation (Coding) – Developers write the actual code based on the design specifications, following coding standards and best practices.

+5. Testing – Verifies and validates the software through unit testing, integration testing, and system testing to identify and fix bugs.

+6. Deployment – The software is released to production, ensuring smooth installation and configuration for end-users.

+7. Maintenance & Support – Addresses bug fixes, performance improvements, and updates based on user feedback to keep the software functional and secure.

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.